alextownson/learning-node/README.md

 # Purpose

 This repo documents my progression learning backend development with Node.js.
-The projects are based on exercises and applications from a Node.js textbook, which I have implemented, expanded upon, and commented to reinforce my understanding of the concepts being taught.
+The projects are based on exercises and applications from a Node.js textbook (Node.js Projects by Jonathan Wexler), which I have implemented, expanded upon, and commented to reinforce my understanding of the concepts being taught.

 ## Projects